xeolabs/xeolabs.github.com/_posts/2018-03-28-biodigital-human.md

 the [BioDigital Human](http://biodigitalhuman.com) and its developer API on [SceneJS](http://scenejs.org).
 <br><br>
 SceneJS is an open source (MIT) JavaScript library I created for developing 3D graphics applications on WebGL.
-One of the first WebGL engines, SceneJS evolved alongside the WebGL specification to include advanced features such as posteffects, physics, LoD, culling and various GL state optimizations.
+One of the first WebGL engines, SceneJS evolved alongside the WebGL specification to include features such as posteffects, physics, LoD, culling and various GL state optimizations.
 <br><br>
 In this article, I'm going to describe SceneJS' journey from a weekend experiment to how we applied it within the world's leading